PeriHub/PeriLab.jl/docs/src/man/physics/materials.md

 ## Bond-based Elastic

-The theory of the bond-based elastic material can be found [here](@ref "Theory Basics")
+The theory of the bond-based elastic material can be found [here](@ref "Bond-Based Peridynamics")

-Material parameter
-tabelle

 | Parameter | Unit | Description |
 |---|---|---|